catberry/catberry/docs/index.md

 # Cat-components
 You might think that cat-components are whiskers, paws, or even tails, but that's not always so.

-A `cat-component` is an universal implementation of [Web-Component](http://webcomponents.org/)--a mix of features declared in the web-components specification and features specific to the Catberry framework--designed to work on both server and client, and publishable as a [NPM dependency](https://docs.npmjs.com/files/package.json#dependencies).
+A `cat-component` is an universal implementation of [Web-Component](http://webcomponents.org/)–a mix of features declared in the web-components specification and features specific to the Catberry framework–designed to work on both server and client, and publishable as a [NPM dependency](https://docs.npmjs.com/files/package.json#dependencies).

 Each `cat-component` is declared as a directory with the `cat-component.json` file by default.
 But you can change this via [config](#config).
 When Catberry initializes the application it recursively searches for such directories starting with your project root, and then via first-level dependencies in the `./node_modules` directory.